 Relevant to understanding the gravity of the rule, government attorneys will often try to file a motion to dismiss or wait for the Court to raise what is supposed to be the contracting agency’s legal defense.

-The six-year statute of limitations under the Contract Disputes Act is viewed as an aspect of the waiver of the Government’s sovereign immunity and has been held to be jurisdictional.
+The six-year statute of limitations of the government under the Contract Disputes Act is viewed as an aspect of the waiver of the Government’s sovereign immunity and has been held to be jurisdictional.
 Courts do not have the authority to change the limitation period.
 The gist of the Government’s argument is that the limitations period had passed before the contractor submitted its claim for payment.
 First, the definition of a claim under the Contract Disputes Act is mentioning.

 What is a Contract Claim?